Frances Xavier Cabrini: The People's Saint

 This sensitive and topical 50-minute documentary, titled Frances Xavier Cabrini: The People's Saint, held its world premiere on November 26, 2017 at Santa Cabrini Hospital in Montreal, QC, Canada, in conjunction with the dedication of the hospital's Chapel to Mother Cabrini by the Archbishop of Montreal, Monsignor Christian Lepine.
 It received its U.S. premiere on December 5, 2017 at the Bryn Mawr Film Institute, sponsored by Cabrini University's Wolfington Center in the Philadelphia, Pennsylvania area.
 The Chicago premiere was on February 6, 2018 at Loyola University Chicago.
 Filming took place in Italy and in Chicago over the summer 2017 -- Mother Cabrini's Centenary year.

-The film is available in five languages: English, Italian, Spanish, Polish and French.
+The film is available to rent on Vimeo in five languages: English, Italian, Spanish, Polish and French.
 It explores the environment and deep spirituality that shaped Mother Cabrini – the Patron Saint of Immigrants and Hospital Administrators -- in honor of the 100th anniversary of her passing.
 It reintroduces audiences to the first American citizen saint and addresses her relevance today for refugees and immigrants around the world.
 Mother Cabrini -- despite frail health and a fear of water -- crossed the ocean many times to administer to the poor, the sick and children and established schools, hospitals, and safe havens across Europe and the Americas.
 Frances Xavier Cabrini: The People's Saint begins in her birthplace of Sant’Angelo Lodigiano, Italy and takes viewers through her tireless commitment to serve those in need in the U.S. and around the world.
 Mother Cabrini spent her final days at Chicago's former Columbus Hospital in Lincoln Park.
 In 2012, it reopened as The National Shrine of St. Frances Xavier Cabrini.
 She embraced and overcame great challenges in her mission and is the founder of the Missionary Sisters of the Sacred Heart of Jesus.

 Includes enlightening interviews with author-scholar Achille Mascheroni, Sr. Joan McGlinchey, MSC, Sr. Bridget Zanin, MSC, Father Richard Fragomeni, artist Meo Carbone, architect Christopher Payne, Sr. Maria Regina Canale, MSC, youth ministers from the Archdiocese of Chicago, and new immigrants establishing strong faith communities.
 With a special appearance by Il Grande Coro di Roma, conducted by Fabrizio Adriano Neri and filmed live in Rome performing an original hymn composed by Enzo De Rosa exclusively for this film.